Mrr7782/ftagmgr/README.md

 A file tag manager for Linux written in C++

 ## Build instructions
-Just run the `build` bash script in the directory of the part of the repo you wanna build.
+Just run the `build` bash script in the directory of the part of the repo you want to build.